ncatlab/nlab-content/pages/17344.md

 +-- {: .proof}
 ###### Proof

 By the proof of prop. \ref{StableWeakHomotopyEquivalenceOfSequentialTopologicalSpectra}, on component spaces the adjunction is the corresponding adjunction of topological spaces from prop. \ref{SuspensionAndLoopAdjunctionInClassicalHomotopyTheory}.
-Hence the morphism of directed systems of groups that enter the defininition of stable homotopy groups in def. \ref{StableHomotopyGroups} looks as follows
+Hence the morphism of directed systems of groups that enter the definition of stable homotopy groups in def. \ref{StableHomotopyGroups} looks as follows

 $$
   \array{